donghyunSon8190/5gc/src/lte/doc/source/lte-testing.rst

 S1-U interface
 --------------

-Two test suites (``epc-s1u-uplink`` and ``epc-s1u-downlink``) make sure that the S1-U interface implementation works correctly in isolation.
-This is achieved by creating a set of simulation scenarios where the EPC model alone is used, without the LTE model (i.e., without the LTE radio protocol stack, which is replaced by simple CSMA devices).
-This checks that the interoperation between multiple EpcEnbApplication instances in multiple eNBs and the EpcSgwPgwApplication instance in the SGW/PGW node works correctly in a variety of scenarios, with varying numbers of end users (nodes with a CSMA device installed), eNBs, and different traffic patterns (packet sizes and number of total packets).
+Two test suites (``ngc-s1u-uplink`` and ``ngc-s1u-downlink``) make sure that the S1-U interface implementation works correctly in isolation.
+This is achieved by creating a set of simulation scenarios where the NGC model alone is used, without the LTE model (i.e., without the LTE radio protocol stack, which is replaced by simple CSMA devices).
+This checks that the interoperation between multiple NgcEnbApplication instances in multiple eNBs and the NgcSgwPgwApplication instance in the SGW/PGW node works correctly in a variety of scenarios, with varying numbers of end users (nodes with a CSMA device installed), eNBs, and different traffic patterns (packet sizes and number of total packets).